anubisred253/DragoonReader/README.md

 - **Cover and Metadata Display** — Automatically reads the EPUB's `title`, `creator`, `subject`, and cover information, displaying the cover, title, author, and reading progress in the bookshelf.
 - **Search and Filter** — Supports instant filtering by entering book title and author name; you can also click on an author to filter their books.
 - **Reading Progress Display** — Calculates book reading progress by chapter percentage, displaying the percentage on the bookshelf page.
-- **Double-Click to Enter Reading** — Double-clicking a book in the bookshelf enters the reading page; right-clicking allows you to delete books.
+- **Double-Click to Enter Reading** — clicking a book in the bookshelf enters the reading page; right-clicking allows you to delete books.
 - 📚 WebView2-based EPUB rendering
-- 🌍 Multilingual UI: 中文, English, 日本語, Français, Русский, Español
 - 🎨 Theme switching (Light / Dark / Yellow / Blue / Green)
 - 🖼️ Mixed text and image rendering
 - 📰 Supports page-turning mode and streaming reading